|My Favourite Planet > English > People > |

 Hermaphroditus is shown naked apart from a red cloak and a golden laurel wreath.

-In the manner of depictions of Dionysus, he/she rests his left hand on his head
+In the manner of depictions of Dionysus, he/she rests his right hand on his head

 Barracco Museum, Rome.
 Inv.
 No. MB 214.